LS-kcl/aphasia-dashboard/readme.md

 - Complete browse page to show all created sets
 - Implement tests for models
 - Migrate from view functions to API calls
+- Create React frontend to connect APIs to

 # Notes for frontend:
 ## Requirements: